ePages-de/restdocs-api-spec/README.md

 3. apply `restdocs-openapi-gradle-plugin`
 4. add repositories used for dependency resolution.
 We use [jitpack](https://jitpack.io) here.
 5. add the actual `restdocs-openapi` dependency to the test scope
-6. `spring-boot` specifies an old version of `org.json:json`.
+6. Only needed if you are using `spring-boot 1.x`. `Spring-boot` specifies an old version of `org.json:json`.
 We use [everit-org/json-schema](https://github.com/everit-org/json-schema) to generate json schema files.
 This project depends on a newer version of `org.json:json`.
 As versions from BOM always override transitive versions coming in through maven dependencies, you need to add an explicit dependency to `org.json:json:20170516`
-7. add configuration options for restdocs-openapi-gradle-plugin see [Gradle plugin configuration](#gradle-plugin-configuration)
+7. add configuration options for restdocs-openapi-gradle-plugin`.
+See [Gradle plugin configuration](#gradle-plugin-configuration)

 See the [build.gradle](samples/restdocs-openapi-sample/build.gradle) for the setup used in the sample project.

+#### Maven

+The root project does not provide a gradle plugin.
-If you are searching for a maven plugin that works with `restdocs-openapi` head over to https://github.com/BerkleyTechnologyServices/restdocs-spec.
+But you can find a maven plugin that works with `restdocs-openapi` at [BerkleyTechnologyServices/restdocs-spec](https://github.com/BerkleyTechnologyServices/restdocs-spec).

 ### Usage with Spring REST Docs